WCSCourses/ViralBioinfLAC2022/Modules/Phylogeny_&_Virus_Typing_HandsOnEx.md

 To use it on the VM, type mafft on the command-line, mafft --help will give you information about the proper syntax.

-Please note that the procedure below is for the SARS-CoV-2 dataset, so if you will be analyzing the Dengue dataset as well, you need to go to the directory where that dataset is located and replace the file names in the instructions below.
+>*Please note that the procedure below is for the SARS-CoV-2 dataset, so if you will be analyzing the Dengue dataset as well, you need to go to the directory where that dataset is located and replace the file names in the instructions below.*

 1. Open a Terminal and go into the directory	that contains the dataset to align: LAC_SARSCoV2.fasta

 ```
-/home/manager/course_data/Phylogenetics_methods_and_tree_building/LAC/1_SARSCoV2/LAC_SARSCoV2.fasta
+/home/manager/course_data/Phylogenetics_methods_and_tree_building/LAC/1_SARSCoV2/
 ```

 2. Type: